zhirafovod/opentelemetry-python-contrib/util/opentelemetry-util-genai-dev/README.refactoring.telemetry.md

 - Keep dataclass field ordering stable except for removed fields to minimize diff noise.

 ### Definition of Done
-- All tasks in Section 5 have corresponding completed changelog entries.
+- All steps in Section 5 have corresponding completed changelog entries.
 - Running LangChain example with both span flavors produces:
   * Semconv span: ONLY `gen_ai.*` spec fields + allowed extras (`gen_ai.framework` if retained) and NO `ls_*`.
   * Traceloop span: Legacy attributes and enumerated prompt/completion fields; no JSON aggregated message attributes.